High lipoprotein (a)

 Lp(a) can be measured in a number of different ways, such as mass (mg/dL or mg/L) or particle numbers (nmol/L).
 It is really important to find out what unit your Lp (a) has been measured in, otherwise it is impossible to interpret your risk with just a number.

-If you have your Lp(a) level measured, your specialist will be able to talk to you about what your results mean in terms of your overall risk of CVD i.e. low, moderate, high or very high risk.
+If you have your Lp(a) level measured, your specialist will be able to talk to you about what your result means in terms of your overall risk of CVD i.e. minor, moderate, high or very high risk, depending on the measurement used.

 How is high Lp (a) treated?